dejan-marlovic/java/README.md

 Hi, this is my w3schools and Lexicon Javautvecklare course exercises repository.
 More changes incoming.

-Pulling to Keep up-to-date with Changes
-When working as a team on a project, it is important that everyone stays up to date.
+Pulling, to Keep up-to-date with changes when working as a team on a project, it is important that everyone stays up to date.

 Any time you start working on a project, you should get the most recent changes to your local copy.